jonbern/climate-data-crawler/README.md

 at different levels of abstraction.

-NCDC's CDO web services offer current- and historical climatic data from data sets with data from the US and around the world.
-However, using only a basic REST client to query these web services is hard and time consuming, especially if you need to query a lot of data or get data from many locations.
+NCDC's CDO web services offer current- and historical climatic data from data sets with data from the US and the rest of the world.
+Using a basic REST client to query these web services is fine as long as you only need some data, but when you need to query a lot of data or many locations, it quickly becomes a time consuming and challenging task.
+This is where Climate Data Crawler helps; It allows you to easily setup queries and to run queries for multiple locations.
-Climate Data Crawler lets you query a lot of data in an easy way, without having to deal with the details of the CDO Web Services.

 ## Components
 Climate Data Crawler consists of three main components.